yanxiaodi/EmployeePayslipCalculator/README.md

 `dotnet restore`

-Then input this command to build the web api project:
+Then input this command to build the Web API project:

 `dotnet build`

-Use this command to run the web api:
+Use this command to run the Web API:

 `dotnet run`

-Now you can open the url:
+Now you can open the URL:

 `http://localhost:58258/api/values`

-If the server is running correctly, you should receive a json string like this:
+If the server is running correctly, you should receive a JSON string like this:

 ```
 [